anuragrana/expression-evaluator/README.md

 4.2.
 Invoke evaluator: Use the evaluateExpression method of Expression Evaluator Service to evaluate the expression.
 Arguments

-    String : expression that need to be evaulated.
+    String: expression that need to be evaulated.
-    String : Parameter to differentiate the Source like appId in case of REST.
+    String: Parameter to differentiate the Source like appId in case of REST.
-    Map<String, String> : unique identifier whose attributes values need to evaulate.
+    Map<String, String>: unique identifier whose attributes values need to evaulate.
 	The unique identifier will be like customerNo:1221233

 Sample of implementation to get the value that are needed to resolve: